-As noted above, comparing this year's prices to last year's prices shows increases, anywhere from 17.7% to 22.6% depending on the product.
-This is due mainly to the increase in energy prices.
+As noted above, winning prices in this year's auction were anywhere from 17.6% to 22.0% above last year's winning prices depending on the product.
+This is due mainly to the increase in energy prices and the increased risks in supplying a fixed-price product.